 A nursing home neglect case can include compensation for the cost of medical treatment related to the incident, physical pain and suffering, emotional distress, and mental pain and suffering.
 If the choking incident results in a fatality, a wrongful death suit can be filed to seek compensation for medical expenses up to the time of death, funeral and burial costs, and loss of companionship.
 When the conduct forming the basis of the suit shows extreme negligence, punitive damages may also be awarded.

 Seeking Legal Representation

 Nursing home neglect cases can be quite complex, which means that skilled legal representation is a must.
 The attorneys at Neblett, Beard & Arsenault are committed to helping Louisiana residents receive justice for a loved one who has been harmed as the result of nursing home neglect.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation case review at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation case review.